• Home |

 Why We Chose It

-Hornady Critical Defense 38 Special +P 110gr JHP is the best 38 Special ammo for snubbies overall because it's made by a trusted brand, uses a special bullet, and hits the target hard and fast.
+Hornady Critical Defense 38 Special +P 110gr JHP is the best 38 Special ammo for snubbies overall because it's made by a trusted brand, loaded with a special bullet, and hits the target hard and fast.

-The bad guys won't know what hit them!
+The bad guy won't know what hit him!

 I use Hornady Critical Defense in my Springfield 45 ACP, Smith & Wesson 9mm, and my wife's Ruger LCR.
 That's how much I trust this brand of ammo.
-It's never let me down and has remained incredibly accurate in various firearms.
+It's never let me down and has proven extremely accurate in various firearms.

 While I often sing the praises of Hornady Critical Defense, it has a couple of downfalls I must mention to be transparent.

 The first is the cost.
-This + P round is expensive.
-It's not a round I take to the range and punch holes in paper with, that's for sure!
+This +P ammo is expensive.
+It's not something I take to the range to punch paper with, that's for sure!

-However, it's not even the most expensive 38 Special round on the market, Winchester PDX1 Defender 38 Special 130gr JHP is even more costly and doesn't come close to matching the muzzle velocity of Hornady Critical Defense.
+It's not the most expensive 38 Special round on the market, though.
+Winchester Defender 38 Special 130gr JHP is costlier, and doesn't come close to matching the muzzle velocity of Hornady Critical Defense.

-The other thing is for those that are a bit recoil sensitive, this isn't the round for you.
-My wife found it to be too snappy, and she wasn't comfortable shooting it from her short-barrel handgun.
+For those who are a bit recoil sensitive, this isn't the round for you.
+My wife found it to be too snappy, and she wasn't comfortable firing it in her short-barreled handgun.

-Even with the drawbacks, Hornady Critical Defense 38 Special +P 110gr JHP is the best 38 Special ammo for snubbies overall because it's accurate, fast, and has the needed knockdown power to stop a dangerous threat.
+Even with its drawbacks, Hornady Critical Defense 38 Special +P 110gr FTX is the best 38 Special ammo for snubbies overall.
+It's accurate, fast, and has the knockdown power to stop a dangerous threat.

 Speer Gold Dot 38 Special +P 125gr JHP - Best .38 Self-Defense Ammo for Snubbies